Skip to main content

 “Hum theek hai Baisa….”

 “Hum e shama kar dijiye Jija.”
-Pur sat on the floor, hands folded at Ajabde’s feet making her move away.
+Pur sat on the floor, hands folded at Ajabde’s feet, making her move away.

 “Yeh aap kya kar rahi…”

 “Hum se bohot badi bhool ho gayi, hum ne jaan bujh ke aapko dukh dia….
-Hum ko saari baatein pata kar lena chahiye tha… lekin nahi… hum ko laga aap dono baat karenge toh sab theek ho jaega… islie hum hi ne unko waha…” Pur weeped between her words “Shama….”
+Hum ko saari baatein pata kar lena chahiye tha… lekin nahi… hum ko laga aap dono baat karenge toh sab theek ho jaega… islie hum hi ne unko waha…” Pur wept between her words “Shama….”

 “Pur.”
 Ajabde lifted her by her shoulder, wiping away her tears.
 “Aap ne toh hum pe ehsaan kia hai, aap ne humare andar pal rahe chote se aas ko bujha dia.
 Hum ko laga tha k ve… ek baar bas ek baar hum ko rok ke bol denge… ke Ajabde hum ko pata tha humari Ajabdeh toh aisi hai hi nahi… hum e pata tha ke chotima jhut bol rahi….”
 Ajabde wiped off the coming tears.
 “Par nahi… unko toh pata bhi nahi kis baat ka ve shama mange humse….”